rayonlabs/chutes-miner/README.md

 Feel free to adjust redis/postgres/etc. as you wish, but probably not necessary.

+#### e. multiCluster

+This flag exists just to allow backwards compatability with the old microk8s setup.
+If you have not migrated and need to update using the new charts set this flag to false in both the `chutes-miner` and `chutes-miner-gpu` charts.

+### Chutes Miner GPU

+The default values should be fine here.

+#### a. multiCluster

+This flag exists just to allow backwards compatability with the old microk8s setup.
+If you have not migrated and need to update using the new charts set this flag to false in both the `chutes-miner` and `chutes-miner-gpu` charts.

 ### 4. Update gepetto with your optimized strategy

 Gepetto is the most important component as a miner.
 It is responsible for selecting chutes to deploy, scale up, scale down, delete, etc.